gue-ni/gnosis/index.md

 layout: layouts/base.njk
 ---

-# Stuff
+# Gnosis

+*Gnosis* is a feminine Greek noun which means "knowledge" or "awareness".

-Useful commands, scripts, config files etc.
+Useful commands, scripts, config files, etc can be found here.

 ## [> Useful Knowledge](doc/)